 Gear Up: Tips for Motorcycle Commuting

-It can save you time, and it'll almost certainly save you money.
-When gas prices creep up to around $3 per gallon and beyond, commuting to work by motorcycle starts looking better and better.
+When gas prices creep up to around $3 per gallon and beyond, commuting to work by motorcycle starts looking better and better!
+And of course who doesn't want more bike rides outside of the weekends?

 Getting to work by motorcycle presents its own special challenges.
-Changing seasons, cold temperatures, and precipitation can change the whole experience, and make you question whether it's worth it to save the gas money.
-Having the right gear and a little bit of foresight makes things much easier, so here are some tips for making motorcycle commuting better.
+Changing seasons, cold temperatures, and precipitation can change the whole experience, making you question whether it's worth it to save the gas money.
+Having the right gear and a little foresight makes things much easier.
+With that in mind, here are some tips for making motorcycle commuting better.

 Have the Right Motorcycle Commuting Gear

-When you're on your motorcycle, just a little dip in temperature can really change the way it feels out on the road.
-What you wear and how you kit out your motorcycle can make a big difference.
+When you're on your motorcycle, just a little dip in temperature can change the way it feels out on the road.
+What you wear and how you kit out your bike can make a big difference.
 Before you get your motorcycle in gear, put yourself in gear first to prepare for your commute.

 Winter Motorcycle Apparel

-Layering is the key to staying comfortable.
-It gives you flexibility to shed some of your gear when things get toasty, and it also provides spaces between the layers to trap heat when you need it.
+Layering is the key to staying comfortable, giving you the flexibility to shed some of your gear when things get toasty.
+It also provides spaces between the layers to trap heat when you need it.
 A good base layer made of wool or a warm technical fabric is a great way to start.

 Once you get to an outer layer, you'll want something that can keep out wind and rain on the worst days, but also offers some breathability when things are a little better.
 Heated motorcycle jackets draw from the motorcycle's electrical system to keep you warm.
 A neck warmer is also a good idea, as cold air can find all sorts of ways to find your skin when you're on your bike.

 Cold Weather Motorcycle Gloves